28mm | f/8

 The Sony FE 16-35mm f4 can have very nice and well defined 14- pointed sun stars, a characteristic I enjoyed a lot about the lens.

-The amount of background blur you can get out of theFE 4/16-35 is of course limited by it’s moderate speed and short focal length but I found the bokeh quite pleasing whenever I took images with a blurred background.
-There is some outlining though.
+The amount of background blur you can get out of theFE 4/16-35 is of course limited by it’s moderate speed and short focal length.
+The bokeh is on the nervous side and I found it to be some times detrimental.

 Compared to other lenses